Nassau County | Animal Removal | New York | Wildlife

 Bird Inspection

-- This is the initial step in the bird removal and bird control process.
+- This is the first step in the bird removal and bird control process.
 Nassau County Animal Removal will determine the nuisance bird species and the best method of controlling it.

 Pigeon Trapping - Pigeon control measures, such as pigeon exclusion will be most effective if the pigeons are first removed by trapping.
 Where a flock of pigeons are roosting, or feeding in a confined and secluded area, bird trapping can be the primary control method.
 Pigeon traps have one-way doors that allow the birds to enter, but not exit.